phpMussel/phpMussel/_docs/readme.EN.txt

  /vault/update.inc (Script, Included)
     phpMussel Update Script; Required for automatic updates and for updating phpMussel via your browser, but not required otherwise.
     ~
- /vault/zip_metadata_clamav.cvd (Signatures, Included)
- /vault/zip_metadata_custom.cvd (Signatures, Included)
- /vault/zip_metadata_mussel.cvd (Signatures, Included)
-    Files for archive metadata signatures.
-    Required if archive metadata signatures option in phpmussel.ini is enabled.
-    Can remove if option is disabled (but files will be recreated on update).
-    ~

  * Filename may differ based on configuration stipulations (in phpmussel.ini).